Institute of Textile Technology, Choudwar: Courses offered

-Admission Procedure
+Admission procedure

 Students can get admission to ITT through Diploma Entrance Test(DET) conducted by SCTE & VT every year.
-Students can get admission in two categories as freshers which is after matriculation & lateral entry after ITI or +2 science.
+Students can get admission in two categories as freshers which is after matriculation and lateral entry after ITI or +2 science.
 Students have to go through e-counselling process done by DET authority.

-Training & Placement
+Training and placement

-In ITT, Choudwar there is also a training centre of Department of Industries as in every government polytechnics in Odisha & placement is currently done through Central Placement Cell, Orissa.
+In ITT, Choudwar there is also a training centre of Department of Industries as in every government polytechnics in Odisha and placement is currently done through Central Placement Cell, Orissa.